This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Data protection - Employment practices guidance

-The Information Commissioner's Office called for views to help shape its new data protection employment practices guidance with a closing date of October 2021.
-Updated, more user friendly, online resources with topic-specific areas should be the outcome, hopefully later in 2022.
+The Information Commissioner's Office had, by the end of 2022, issued two consultations on topic specific guidance on employment practices and data protection.
+Drafts of the different topic areas are being released in stages.
+Updated, more user friendly, online resources with topic-specific areas should be the outcome, hopefully later in 2023.

 OTHER FUTURE DEVELOPMENTS